Find your lost or stolen Fi phone

 If you think your phone is turned off or doesn’t have an Internet connection, you can still try to remotely lock, erase, or ring your phone.
 The next time your phone is online, these actions will take effect.

-To prevent anyone from using your Project Fi service, you can put it on hold at any time.
+To prevent anyone from using your Google Fi service, you can put it on hold at any time.
 Here’s how:

 - In the "Account" tab, under "Your Plan," click Manage plan.